super-heavy-milk/blog/content/posts/gradle-init-scripts.md

 Note the use of `allprojects`.

+This above snippet will do the following:

-- If spotless exists in a given project, it will apply the Spotless configuration:
+- If Spotless exists in a given project, it will apply the Spotless configuration:
-  - after the code has successfully compiled
+  - _after_ the code has successfully compiled
-  - before any other configured tasks
+  - _before_ any other configured tasks

+Running tests or other static analysis tools could be applied in a similar fashion.